 Lesnar's transformation almost left him unrecognizable from the coltish, herky-jerky kid we saw as a freshman.
 These changes allowed him to win a national championship in a very tight match against the also vastly improved Wes Hand in the NCAA finals.
 This brings me to my final point.

 Bullies give up and crumble as soon as someone stands up to them.
 Brock Lesnar, on the other hand, won a bunch of close and competitive matches throughout his college career.
 The anti-Brock crowd may not want to hear it, but Lesnar showed a decent amount of courage and mental toughness as a wrestler.
-In his first NCAA finals match, against the aforementioned Stephen Neal, Lesnar faced one of the most highly regarded heavyweight in NCAA history, but he tried to bring the fight to his favored opponent.
+In his first NCAA finals match, against the aforementioned Stephen Neal, Lesnar not only faced one of the most highly regarded heavyweights in NCAA history, but he tried to bring the fight to his favored opponent.

-This ill-advised shot ultimately cost him the match, as Neal stuffed it and spun behind for an easy two, but Lesnar did not shrink away from the toughest and most physically impressive opponent he ever faced.
-He also did not give up another takedown.
+This ill-advised shot may ultimately have cost Lesnar the match, as Neal stuffed it and spun behind for an easy two, but Lesnar did not shrink away from the toughest and most physically impressive opponent he ever faced.
+He also did not give up another takedown in the bout.

 Lesnar would adopt the opposite approach in his second NCAA finals match against Hand.
 In that match, Lesnar wrestled extremely conservatively, almost cynically, as he knew the tie-breaker procedures favored his size and power on the mat.
 In fact, I would even go as far as to say that Lesnar should have lost the match a couple times had the referees had the courage to call stalling or fleeing the mat.
 The calls were not made, and Lesnar won the match in tie breakers, ending his amatuer wrestling career by prevailing in a test of wills, and winning an NCAA championship.